HMS New Zealand (1911): Battle of Jutland

 This was successful, and the British lost sight of the Germans until 8:05, when Castor spotted smoke bearing west-north-west.
 Ten minutes later, she had closed the range enough to identify German torpedo boats, and engaged them.
 Beatty turned west upon hearing gunfire and spotted the German battlecruisers only 8500 yd away.
 Inflexible opened fire at 20:20, followed by the rest of Beatty's battlecruisers.
 New Zealand and Indomitable concentrated their fire on SMS Seydlitz, and hit her five times before she turned west to disengage.
 Shortly after 20:30, the pre-dreadnought battleships of Rear Admiral Mauve's II Battle Squadron were spotted and fire switched to them.
 The Germans had poor visibility and were able to fire only a few rounds at them before turning away to the west.
 The British battlecruisers hit the German ships several times before they blended into the haze around 8:40.
-After this, Beatty changed course to south-south-east and maintained that course, ahead of both the Grand Fleet and the High Seas Fleet, until 02:55 the next morning, when the order was given to reverse course and head home.

-New Zealand arrived back in Rosyth on 2 June and dropped anchor at 09:55.
-The crew had approximately 50 minutes rest before with the potential possibly that she may have to put to sea again they began the task of refuelling with 1,178 tons of coal and then replenishing the ammunition with 480 12-inch shells, work which continued until 03:30 on the following morning.

-New Zealand fired 430 twelve-inch shells during the battle, 100 from A-turret, 129 from P-turret, 105 from Q-turret and 96 from X-turret, more than any other ship on either side.
+After this, Beatty changed course to south-south-east and maintained that course, ahead of both the Grand Fleet and the High Seas Fleet, until 02:55 the next morning, when the order was given to reverse course and head home.New Zealand arrived back in Rosyth on 2 June and dropped anchor at 09:55.
+The crew had approximately 50 minutes rest before, with the potential possibly that she may have to put to sea again, they began the task of refuelling with 1,178 tons of coal and then replenishing the ammunition with 480 twelve-inch shells, work which continued until 03:30 on the following morning.New Zealand fired 430 twelve-inch shells during the battle, 100 from A-turret, 129 from P-turret, 105 from Q-turret and 96 from X-turret, more than any other ship on either side.
 Despite this rate of fire, only four successful hits were credited to her: three on Seydlitz and one on the pre-dreadnought SMS Schleswig-Holstein.
-This gave a hit rate of less than one percent.
-Other than the single hit on X-turret the only other damage was from near misses and was minimal, consisting of a shell through the silk jack, a splinter hitting the ensign staff, the No. 3 cutter hit had some damage to its bow and the No.2 picket boat was hit in three places.
+This gave a hit rate of less than one per cent.
+Other than the single hit on X-turret the only other damage was from near misses and was minimal, consisting of a shell through the silk jack, a splinter hitting the ensign staff, the No.3 cutter had some damage to its bow and the No.2 picket boat was hit in three places.
 This confirmed to the crew that the piupiu and hei-tiki worn by Captain Green, brought good luck.